makrai/notes/kratzer88-stage-level-individual-level-pred.md

 its political stand.
 In

-(92), th� stretch within brackets i s meant to evoke a context for
+(92), tha stretch within brackets i s meant to evoke a context for

 the conditional we are Interested ln.
 The intomstion and anaphora condlttons bias us towards a symmetric Interpretation.
 Imagine now